jzhill/PEARL/README.md

 This is not included in REDCap, and is provided by the SPC Statistics for Development Division, through their popGIS service.
-GIS analysis scripts in this project expect a file named: data-raw/gis/KIR_EA_Census2020FINAL.geojson.
+GIS analysis scripts in this project expect a file named:

+`data-raw/gis/KIR_EA_Census2020FINAL.geojson`

 This can be provided upon request.

-## Loading data
+## 02 Loading data

-Once raw data is present as .csv files in the \~/data-raw folders, the script named 02_load_data.R will load data from the files, load the data dictionaries, and then set column types and column names according to the data dictionary for each project.
+Once raw data is present as .csv files in the \~/data-raw/ directories, the script named 02_load_data.R will load data from the files, load the data dictionaries, and then set column types and column names according to the data dictionary for each project.
 This prepares a working data environment for the next step.

-## Tidying, cleaning and preparing data
+## 03 Tidying, cleaning and preparing data

 Once data has been loaded into the environment, the script named 03_tidy_data.R will create helper columns, clean data as necessary,